 TABLE OF CONTENTS 2

 INTRODUCTION 3

 ACKNOWLEDGEMENT & RELEASE 3

-PROHIBITED USES OF YOUR IT NETWORK 4
+PROHIBITED USES OF YOUR IT NETWORK 5

-There are certain actions that will almost always compromise the network and/or subject the organization to unnecessary legal liabilities.
-This Poli actions, with a heavy focus on activities that are in most cases illegal, un cy outlines some of those
+There are certain actions that will almost always compromise and/or subject the organization to unnecessary legal liabilities actions, with a heavy focus on activities that are in most case. s.
+This Policy outlines some of those

 ACCOUNT MANAGEMENT, ACCESS & AUTHENTICATION POLICY 6

-Implementing consistent standards for account setup, management, according reduces the risk of security incidents and is often required by regulations agreements.
-The purpose of this Policy is to describe what steps must be user accounts are properly managed and that all users connecting to Yo appropriately authenticated. s and third-party e taken to ensure that
+Implementing consistent standards for account setup, manag reduces the risk of security incidents and is often required by ragreements.
+The purpose of this Policy is to describe what step user accounts are properly managed and that all users connectably authenticated. egulations and third-party ps must be taken to ensure that

 ANTI-VIRUS POLICY 8

-All networks and devices connected to the Internet are exposed to the riwipe out data, render devices inoperable, expose sensitive and confiden data hostage until a ransom is paid, and cause businesses to be exposed other liabilities.
-The requirements of this Policy outline the reasonable not be taken by all organizations and users to minimize these risks. tial information, hold d to lawsuits, fines and
+All networks and devices connected to the Internet are expose wipe out data, render devices inoperable, expose sensitive and data hostage until a ransom is paid, and cause businesses to be other liabilities.
+The requirements of this Policy outline the receive taken by all organizations and users to minimize these risks. d confidential information, hold be exposed to lawsuits, fines and asonable minimum steps that should

 PASSWORD POLICY 10

-A solid Password Policy is among the most important security controls to implement.
-Strong passwords are Your first defense against many command are a critical component of all cybersecurity risk management strat non cybersecurity threats
+A solid Password Policy is among the most important security implement.
+Strong passwords are Your first defense against mand are a critical component of all cybersecurity risk manager nany common cybersecurity threats

 INTERNET POLICY 11

-Since almost all security threats come from the Internet, it is important designed to minimize these risks. to have a solid set of rules
+Since almost all security threats come from the Internet, it is i designed to minimize these risks. mportant to have a solid set of rules

 SECURITY INCIDENT REPORTING & RESPONSE 13

-One of the most important components of minimizing and mitigating se associated damages is a timely response.
-This Policy is designed to help and promptly take action in the event of a potential cybersecurity incide addressed and mitigated hopefully before it has a chance to get out of hamage. organizations identify ent, so that it can be
+One of the most important components of minimizing and min associated damages is a timely response.
+This Policy is designed and promptly take action in the event of a potential cybersecular addressed and mitigated hopefully before it has a chance to good damage. ed to help organizations identify urity incident, so that it can be

 E-MAIL POLICY 14

-E-mail has inherent security risks, which must be proactively addressed or malicious code disrupting Your IT Network and Your ability to do busidesigned to protect Your business from the most common risks associatuse. ness.
+E-mail has inherent security risks, which must be proactively a or malicious code disrupting Your IT Network and Your ability designed to protect Your business from the most common risk use. to do business.
 This Policy is

 COMPANY MOBILE DEVICE POLICY 16